 As a psychotherapist with 25 years' clinical experience, I've seen something else.
-Change--even transformative, radical change--can sometimes occur in relative flashes; and from a deeply focused, radical application of insight and motivation.
+Change, even transformative change, can occur in relative flashes.
+But how?

-And I can them use them to facilitate yours.
+And I can use them to facilitate yours.

 What is a radical breakthrough?

-A radical breakthrough is any self-defeating, self-sabotaging attitude or pattern that's "held you back," impaired your fulfillment, productivity and relationships, from whose grip you're ready to free yourself.
+A radical breakthrough is a self-sabotaging attitude or pattern—any self-undermining rut you find yourself in--from whose grip you're ready to free yourself.

 This could mean a whole new management of what impedes you.
 Or the relegation of it to a place that just no longer harms you (and your interests).
 Or it can mean the outright retirement, the outright "letting go" of it.

 Let me share a discovery I've made.
 I often work (and work productively) in the traditional 45-minute psychotherapy-hour model.
-This is the conventional model of delivering psychotherapy services, and, of course, it can confer wonderful benefits.
+This is the conventional model of delivering psychotherapy services.

-But as the consulting aspect of my practice grew, clients began seeking my services from farther away.
-To accommodate them, I began (at their request) to see them for longer, more concentrated periods of time--for extended sessions of two, three hours; sometimes dedicating a half-day (four hours), or full day (six hours) to them.
+But as my consulting practice grew, clients began seeking my services from farther away.
+To accommodate them, I began (at their request) offering extended sessions--for two, three hours; sometimes for a half-day (four hours), or full day (six hours).